deepansarkar/rag-basic/README.md

 ## 🧪 Run the chatbot

-Place your PDF files inside the data/pdfs/ folder making sure the file has a .pdf extension.
-You can add multiple PDFs.
-The system will index them for retrieval.
+1. Place your PDF files inside the data/pdfs/ folder.
+2. Ensure each file has a .pdf extension.
+3. You can add multiple PDFs — the system will index them for retrieval.
-Note: The data/pdfs/.gitkeep file is used to preserve the folder structure in Git.
+📌 Note: The data/pdfs/.gitkeep file preserves folder structure in Git.
 It’s safe to leave it in place.

 ```bash
 python ask.py